 43. Satellite Antenna

 You can also get satellite TV and internet on your motorhome, which would provide you with more entertainment to wind down.
 It will ensure an excellent reception and that you get a clear picture every time.
+Alternatively, you can get an over-the-air TV antenna.

 44. Shower Head